-The newest release of EUROMOD has been prepared for one input dataset based on EU-SILC 2020.
-The UDB used for constructing the EURMOD input dataset was released in October 2022.
+The newest release of EUROMOD has been prepared for one input dataset based on EU-SILC 2021.

-First, we describe the main features of the dataset based on EU-SILC 2020.
+First, we describe the main features of the dataset based on EU-SILC 2021.
 Some major facts about the data base are summarized in Table 3.1.1.
 The period of collection was February 2020 to August 2020.
-The reference period, over which households reported incomes and employment status, was the entire year 2019.
+The reference period, over which households reported incomes and employment status, was the entire year 2020.
 For other information, such as social status, household composition, or living conditions, the reference period is the timing of the interview.
-As a result, the UDB data base consists of 45,792 individuals, living in 22,788 households.
-39,832 of these individuals are aged 16 or older.
+As a result, the UDB data base consists of 62,472 individuals, living in 31,099 households.

-Table 3.1.1 EUROMOD database description (based on EU-SILC 2020)
+Table 3.1.1 EUROMOD database description (based on EU-SILC 2021)

-EUROMOD database DE_2020_b1
+EUROMOD database DE_2021_b1

-Original name UDB (C20_release_22-03 rev.3_DE)
+Original name UDB (C21_release_23-03)

 Provider Eurostat

-Year of collection 2020
+Year of collection 2021

-Period of collection February 2020 to August 2020
+Period of collection February 2021 to July 2021

-Income reference period Year 2019
+Income reference period Year 2020

 Sampling Stratified area sample

 Unit of assessment Individuals aged 16 and older, living in private households in

 Germany

-Coverage Private households ^[1]
+Coverage Private households [1]

-Sample size 45,792 individuals in 22,788 households
+Sample size 62,472 individuals in 31,099 households

-Non-Response rate 35% for the overall sample (household level)
+Non-Response rate 20.7% for the overall sample (household level)

 Notes: [1] This covers the entire population living in private households in Germany, except for people in institutions, i.e. for example soldiers living in military caserns, or old people living in nursing homes.
-Children born after the income reference period were dropped from the initial sample (127 in total).
+Children born after the income reference period were dropped from the initial sample (194 in total).